 - Eliminate debt as quickly as possible.
 The longer you wait to pay off your debt, the more interest you’ll be paying.
+This makes it even harder to build wealth.
 If you pay off your debt as quickly as you can, you could potentially save yourself thousands of dollars!

 - Change your buying habits.
 If you’re an impulse shopper, try to be more conscientious of your purchases.
 Ask yourself before you buy anything if you really need it or will use it.